michaelgermini/banking-dashboard/README.md

 The software has a **solid architecture** and **clean codebase**.
 The main improvements concern **robustness** and **error handling** rather than critical security issues.
 The application is **production-ready** with the recommended improvements.

 **Recommendation**: Implement security and robustness improvements before critical production deployment.

 ---

+## 📞 Support

+For questions, issues, or feature requests, please:
+- Open an issue on GitHub, or
+- Contact the author directly: **michael@germini.info**

+---